A botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Gangrene sets in when the infection is left untreated.
-Gangrene is a condition when the tissues die due to a lack of proper blood supply.
-In such a case, the feet may have to be amputated to prevent infection from spreading to other parts of the body in extreme cases.
+Gangrene is when the tissues die due to a lack of proper blood supply.
+In such a case, the feet may have to be amputated to prevent infection from spreading to other body parts in extreme cases.

-People with diabetes must take proper care of their feet and check their feet regularly for minor cuts, cracks, and bruises.
+People with diabetes must take proper care of their feet and regularly check them for minor cuts, cracks, and bruises.

 Weakening of Bones

 Diabetes can lead to bones becoming weak due to a lack of proper blood circulation.
 When the bones become weak, they become susceptible to fractures.
 A diabetic person is more prone to fractures than a person who is not affected by diabetes.

 Charcot’s Foot is characterized by an initial redness, warmth, and swelling of the foot.
 Charcot’s Foot can occur in diabetic patients due to significant nerve damage (neuropathy).
 The bones become weak and are prone to fractures, and the joints may collapse, causing the foot to take an abnormal shape.